olliethedev/ui-builder/README.md

 ## Roadmap

-- [ ] Add user friendly styling component instead of directly using tailwind classes
+- [ ] Add user friendly styling component along with of directly using tailwind classes
 - [ ] Add tiptap editor for markdown content
 - [ ] Add global variables for component props
 - [ ] Add Blocks.
 Reusable component blocks that can be used in multiple pages